-On top of the checkerboard division we have first to frame the lattice in rectangles of 512×512 in order to use the limited amount of independent RNG (Fig. 1, left).
-This implies launching two consecutive kernels (black/white) of $512 \times 512/2$ threads, typically organized into a grid of 32×16 blocks of 16×16 threads.
-The second step comprises the remapping of a two-dimensional stencil of four points in order to save memory transfers.
-The row-column pair (i,j) is mapped to $(((i+j) \mod 2 \times L + i)/2,j)$, and this allows to pack all white and all black cells in contiguous memory locations improving locality and allowing wider reads of 3 consecutive bytes (Fig. 1, right).
+On top of the checkerboard division we have first to frame the lattice in rectangles of 512×512 in order to use the limited amount of independent RNG (Fig.1, left).
+The second step comprises the remapping of a two dimensional stencil of four points in order to save memory transfers.
+The row-column pair (i,j) is mapped to $(((i+j)mod\ 2\times L+i)/2,j)$, and this allows to pack all white and all black cells in contiguous memory locations improving locality and allowing wider reads of 3 consecutive bytes (Fig.1, right).

-We encode each spin in a byte, allowing simulations with $q \le 256$ and $L^2 \le available$ RAM.
+We encode each spin in a byte, allowing simulations with $q \leq 256$ and $L^2 \leq available~RAM$.
 Since some extra space is needed for the RNG state and for energy and magnetization summarization, this upper bound is not reached.
-The biggest simulation we achieve is L = 32768, q = 45 for the GTX 480.
+The biggest simulations we achieve is L=32768, q=45 for the GTX 480.